iterative/dvc.org/content/docs/command-reference/remote/add.md

 ## Description

+`name` and `url` are required.
+The `name` is used to identify the remote and must be unique for the project.

-`name` and `url` are required. `url` specifies a location to store your data.
+`url` specifies a location to store your data.
 It can represent a cloud storage service, an SSH server, network-attached storage, or even a directory in the local file system.
 (See all the supported remote storage types in the examples below.)
 If `url` is a relative path, it will be resolved against the current working directory, but saved **relative to the config file location** (see LOCAL example below).
 Whenever possible, DVC will create a remote directory if it doesn't exist yet.
 (It won't create an S3 bucket though, and will rely on default access settings.)

+DVC will determine the [type of remote](#supported-storage-types) based on the `url` provided.
+This may affect which parameters you can access later via `dvc remote modify` (note that the `url` itself can be modified).

 > If you installed DVC via `pip` and plan to use cloud services as remote
 > storage, you might need to install these optional dependencies: `[s3]`,